Get insights and debugging data for logic apps by using Azure Monitor logs

-Turn on diagnostics logging when creating logic apps
+Turn on logging for new logic apps

-- Provide a name for your logic app and select your Azure subscription.
+Provide a name for your logic app and select your Azure subscription.

 After you finish this step, Azure creates your logic app, which is now associated with your Log Analytics workspace.
-Also, this step also automatically installs the Logic Apps Management solution in your workspace.
+Also, this step automatically installs the Logic Apps Management solution in your workspace.

 To view your logic app runs, continue with these steps.

-Install the Logic Apps Management solution
+Install Logic Apps Management solution

-Under Log Analytics, find and select your Log Analytics workspace.
+Under Log Analytics workspaces, select your workspace.

 To view all the runs for a specific logic app or status, select the row for a logic app or a status.